-Organization Purpose Amount Connecticut Fund for the Environment Save the Sound Program \$ 50,000 Doctors Without Borders Typhoon Haiyan relief φ 25,000 Foundation Center Membership 2,500 Gulf of Maine Research Institute Fishing gear technologist position 75,000 International Yacht Restoration School General purposes 25,000 Marine Biological Laboratories \$350,000 for the general purposes of the Bay Paul Center and \$250,000 for recruitment at the Bay Paul Center 600,000 Massachusetts Institute of Technology Joint Program on the Science and Policy of Global Change 100,000 National Parks Conservation Association General purposes 25,000 North Atlantic Salmon Fund General purposes 25,000 Open Space Institute Hudson Valley programs 10,000 Oregon State University, College of Oceanic & Atmospheric Sciences General purposes 200,000 Organization for Tropical Studies General purposes 75,000 Peregrine Fund General purposes 75,000 Provincetown Center for Coastal Studies Marine Animal Entanglement Response program 10,000 Resources for the Future Climate Economics and Policy Program 50,000 Rutgers University, Institute of Marine and Coastal Sciences General purposes 50,000 Scenic Hudson Riverfront Communities Program and/or Ecological Restoration Initiatives 100,000 University of British Columbia \$50,000 for research on oceanic dead zones and \$50,000 for research on impact of climate change and fisheries on Salmon 100,000 University of California, Scripps Institution of Oceanography Global Change Program 600,000 University of Florida, Whitney Laboratory General purposes 75,000 University of Miami, Rosenstiel School of Marine and Climate studies at the Rosenstiel School of Marine and 200,000 Atmospheric Sciences Atmospheric Sciences University of Rhode Island, Graduate School of Oceanography General purposes 200,000 University of Texas, Institute for Geophysics Antarctic aerogeophysical research project 150,000 University of Virginia, Department of Environmental and Civil Engineering Research on wastewater treatment and algae cultivation 50,000 University of Washington, College of the Environment \$200,000 for the general purposes of the School of Oceanography and \$35,000 for Dr. Laidre's work on whales in Greenland 235,000 Webb Institute General purposes 50,000 Wildlife Conservation Society \$50,000 for the Global Health Programs, \$50,000 for Marine 300,000 · Conservation Program, \$50,000 for general purposes, \$50,000 for Global Health Veterinary Residence Program and \$100,000 , for the NY Aquarium Woods Hole Oceanographic Institution General purposes 700,000 Yellowstone Park Foundation General purposes 25,000 TOTAL GRANTS \$: 5,532,500
+Organization Purpose Amount Gulf of Maine Research Institute Fishing gear technologist position \$ 75,000 International Yacht Restoration School General purposes 25,000 Marine Biological Laboratories General purposes of the Bay Paul Center 350,000 Massachusetts Institute of Technology Joint Program on the Science and Policy of Global Change 100,000 National Parks Conservation Association General purposes 25,000 North Atlantic Salmon Fund General purposes 25,000 Open Space Institute Hudson Valley programs 10,000 Oregon State University, College of Oceanic & Atmospheric Sciences General purposes 250,000 Organization for Tropical Studies General purposes 75,000 Peregrine Fund General purposes 100,000 Provincetown Center for Coastal Studies Marine Animal Entanglement Response program 10,000 Resources for the Future Climate Economics and Policy Program 50,000 Rutgers University, Institute of Marine and Coastal Sciences General purposes 50,000 Scenic Hudson Riverfront Communities Program and/or Ecological Restoration Initiatives 75,000 University of British Columbia \$50,000 for research on oceanic dead zones and \$50,000 for research on impact of climate change and fisheries on Salmon 100,000 University of California, Scripps Institution of Oceanography Global Change Program 600,000 University of Florida, Whitney Laboratory General purposes 75,000 University of Miami, Rosenstiel School of Marine and Atmospheric Science Climate studies at the Rosenstiel School of Marine and Atmospheric Sciences 250,000 University of Rhode Island, Graduate School of Oceanography \$250,000 for general purposes and \$200,000 for the recruitment of Dr. Melissa Omand 450,000 University of Texas, Institute for Geophysics Antarctic aerogeophysical research project 250,000 University of Virginia, Department of Environmental and Civil Engineering Research on wastewater treatment and algae cultivation 50,000 University of Washington, College of the Environment \$250,000 for the general purposes of the School of Oceanography and \$25,000 for Dr. Laidre's work on whales in Greenland 275,000 Webb Institute General purposes 50,000 Wildlife Conservation Society \$50,000 for the Global Health Program, \$50,000 for Marine Conservation Programs, \$50,000 for general purposes, \$75,00 for Molecular Program and \$500,000 for NY seascape whale project 725,000 Woods Hole Oceanographic Institution General purposes 600,000 Yellowstone Park Foundation General purposes 50,000 TOTAL GRANTS \$ 6,572,500

-At December 31, 2013, the Foundation had a commitment to make grants of \$375,000 each year from 2014 to 2016 to the Carnegie Observatories for the Giant Magellan Telescope Project.
+At December 31, 2014, the Foundation had a commitment to make grants of \$375,000 each year from 2015 to 2016 to the Carnegie Observatories for the Giant Magellan Telescope Project.